jzhang621/jzhang621.github.io/_posts/2016-07-26-happy-birthday-pumpkie.md

 <p>From the steps, we walked to Grand View Park - one of your favorite spots in the city.
 I had never seen the city from the West, never seen the ocean and the trees of Golden Gate Park from such heights.</p>

-<p>We walked to Irving Street and ate at a Thai restaurant that I had been to be before.
-It's a small, smug space, and we were sitted next to two girls who talked about their social medial lives a little too loudly.
+<p>We walked to Irving Street and ate at Marnee Thai restaurant - a small, smug space, and we were sitted next to two girls who talked about their social medial lives a little too loudly.
 We both laughed when they were moved away.</p>
 </div>

 </div>